The Tastiest Way to Make a Steak

-This is when the magic happens!
-When your steak gets to the target internal temperature, pull it off the grill and tent it with foil, and turn up the temperature of your smoker to 400 degrees.
+This is when the magic happens and why we call it the reverse sear method.
+When your steak gets to the target internal temperature, pull it off the grill and tent it with foil.
+Turn up the temperature of your smoker to 400 degrees.
 If you have a cast iron skillet, put it in the smoker while it’s warming up.

 The cast iron skillet gives you more surface area for the sear, creating a more even crust.
 If you have one, I strongly recommend using it for your steaks!
 Right before you put your steak in the skillet, add a tablespoon of butter.

 Once the smoker is at 400, put your steak back in.
 After 3 minutes flip the steak, and let it cook for an additional 3 minutes.

 Use a Thermapen to check the temp, and when you’re 10 degrees from the target temp, pull it!
 Wrap the steak tightly with foil and let it rest.
 The steak’s internal temperature will continue to rise while it’s resting.
 Let your steak rest for at least ten minutes.
 If its a thicker cut of meat you can let it rest for up to 20 minutes.

 Resting the steak allows all the juices in the meat to redistribute, giving you tasty flavor throughout.